-A 48-year-old member asked:
+A 40-year-old member asked:

 Why could blood pressure drugs make you dizzy?

 1 doctor answer • 2 doctors weighed in

 Side effects: Unfortunately, many of the BP meds do have such a side effect.
 Also, if your body is used to having a high blood pressure, it can take your body a little time to get used to a lower reading.
 That can manifest as dizziness.